International Telecommunications Union & The Internet Engineering Task Force.

 Integrated Digital Services Network (ISDN).

-There are two available ISDN connections, Basic Rate Interface (BRI) and Primary Rate Interface (PRI).
-Essentially, a BRI provides two 64kbps
+There are two available ISDN connections, Basic Rate Interface (BRI) and Primary Rate Interface

-ISDN.
+video conferencing Systems over ISDN.
 With ISDN-6, the sequence in which the lines are aggregated must be

 known and adhered too!
 Furthermore, if the connection is going to use some form of 'switch', this must be

 with an embedded H.320 multipoint capability.